Geometry of fully augmented links in doubled 3-manifolds: Introduction

 \begin{theorem}[Cusp shapes of fully augmented links] Let $M$ be a compact orientable 3-manifold with $\Sigma\subset \bdy M$ a surface.
 Let $L$ be a fully augmented link on $\Sigma$ in $\calD_\Sigma(M)$.
-Then the torus boundary components of $\calD_\Sigma(M)-N(L)$ are tiled by rectangles with opposite white and black sides satisfying the following conditions. \begin{enumerate} \item[(1)] Crossing circles meet two rectangles, with a longitude running along two black sides and meridian running along one white side if there is no half-twist, and running across the diagonal of a rectangle if there is a half-twist. \item[(2)] Knot strands meeting $n_j$ crossing circles (counted with multiplicity) meet $2n_j$ rectangles, with a meridian formed from running along two black sides and a longitude running along white sides where there is no half-twist, and a diagonal of the rectangle for each half-twist. \item[(3)] When the interior of $\calD_\Sigma(M)-N(L)$ is hyperbolic, there exists a horoball expansion about the cusps of $L$ such that each black side has length one, and each white side has length at least one. \end{enumerate} \end{theorem}
+Then the torus boundary components of $\calD_\Sigma(M)-N(L)$ that correspond to link components of $\bdy N(L)$ are tiled by rectangles with opposite white and black sides satisfying the following conditions. \begin{enumerate} \item[(1)] Crossing circles meet two rectangles, with a longitude running along two black sides and meridian running along one white side if there is no half-twist, and running across the diagonal of a rectangle if there is a half-twist. \item[(2)] Knot strands meeting $n_j$ crossing circles (counted with multiplicity) meet $2n_j$ rectangles, with a meridian formed from running along two black sides and a longitude running along white sides where there is no half-twist, and a diagonal of the rectangle for each half-twist. \item[(3)] When the interior of $\calD_\Sigma(M)-N(L)$ is hyperbolic, there exists a horoball expansion about the cusps of $L$ such that each black side has length one, and each white side has length at least one. \end{enumerate} \end{theorem}

-In concert with explicit Dehn filling theorems, \refthm{CuspShapesMain} has implications for geometries of the 3-manifolds obtained by their Dehn fillings.
-For example, the 6-Theorem will give results on when these manifolds are hyperbolic~\cite{Agol:Bounds, Lackenby:Word}; see also~\cite{FuterPurcell:Exceptional}.
+Combined with Dehn filling theorems, \refthm{CuspShapesMain} has implications for geometries of 3-manifolds obtained by filling these links.
+For example, the 6-Theorem will give results on when they are hyperbolic~\cite{Agol:Bounds, Lackenby:Word}; see also~\cite{FuterPurcell:Exceptional}.